jiaxi-zheng/ModCube/README.md

 # RS-ModCubes: Self-Reconfigurable, Scalable Modular Cubic Robots for Underwater Operations

-This repository contains the simulation, control, and mission planning framework for **RS-ModCubes**—a reconfigurable, scalable modular underwater robot system.
+This repository contains the simulation, control, and mission planning framework for **RS-ModCubes** a reconfigurable, scalable modular underwater robot system.
 Our approach is documented in our IEEE Robotics and Automation Letters paper, which demonstrates advanced underwater robotic capabilities through modularity and adaptive design.

 🔗 **Paper**: [RS-ModCubes: Self-Reconfigurable, Scalable Modular Cubic Robots for Underwater Operations](https://doi.org/10.1109/LRA.2025.3543139)
 🌐 **Project Website**: [https://jiaxi-zheng.github.io/ModCube.github.io](https://jiaxi-zheng.github.io/ModCube.github.io)

-> _This code has been second-developed based on the original framework from the CMU TartanAUV Team (Kingfisher), extending their robust foundation for underwater robotics research._
+> _This code has been second-developed based on the original framework from the CMU TartanAUV Team (https://www.tartanauv.com/) (Kingfisher), extending their robust foundation for underwater robotics research._

 ---